USAS and CAPPS Financials Invoice Number Field Requirements

 Agencies have a responsibility to keep confidential information private.
 Data items described in Business and Commerce Code, Section 521.002 must not be entered into a field not specifically created for that information unless explicitly allowed by Comptroller’s office policy.
 Disallowed data includes:

-* The PHI prohibition includes medical payment-related information such as name, address, birth date, Social Security number or any part thereof that identifies or can be used to identify an individual.
+*The PHI prohibition includes medical payment-related information such as name, address, birth date, Social Security number or any part of that information that identifies or can be used to identify an individual.

 Protected Health Information Prohibition